Listed in reverse chronological order, more or less.

 Three senior citizens are about to be cheated out of their pensions, and decide to hit back at the bank that is complicit in this.

 Despite serious obstacles, they pull off a bank heist.
-While sometimes a bit formulaic, a great cast of leading and supporting
+While at times a bit formulaic, a great cast of leading and supporting

-actors pulls off the film as well - solid comedy and entertainment.
+actors pulls off the film - solid comedy and entertainment.

 - Wilde Maus

 A man is thrown off course by losing his job, and simultaneously takes revenge on his former boss, builds something new with